kittydepa/learnpy/automate_boring_stuff/projects/bin/nrf_connectmobile.rst

 The discovered devices list is not automatically refreshed when they stop advertising.
 Whenever you have problems connecting to a device from the list, try refreshing the list.

 4. Expand the Secure DFU Service section.
 There are two icons to the right of the DUF Control Point area.
 a.
 The icon to the right turns notifications on/off.
 Make sure they are enabled (the icon must be crossed)
-#	Tap the icon to the left to put the device into bootloader (DFU) mode.
+b.
+Tap the icon to the left to put the device into bootloader (DFU) mode.
 Tap OK when prompted to reset the device to bootloader.

 <IMAGE 1> <IMAGE 2>